-A common approach to investigate the effect of estimation errors is to interpret the errors as perturbations to the data and to perform a sensitivity analysis on the optimal solution; e.g., see Bank et al. (1983).
+A common approach to investigate the effect of estimation errors is to interpret the errors as perturbations to the data and to perform a sensitivity analysis on the optimal solution.
 Sensitivity discussions are essential in model validation.
-In this paper, we carry out sensitivity analysis to study the effect of estimation errors in parameters of the price impact functions.
-Our main goals here are to explore how different an optimal execution strategy obtained from the estimated price impact functions is from the true optimal execution strategy, and how far away the obtained efficient frontier is from the true efficient frontier.
+In this paper, we carry out sensitivity analysis to study the effect of estimation errors in parameters of the price impact function.
+Our main goals here are to explore how different an optimal execution strategy obtained from the estimated price impact function is from the true optimal execution strategy, and how far away the obtained efficient frontier is from the true efficient frontier.

 In this paper, we consider linear time-independent price impact functions in which price impacts are assumed to be proportional to the trading volume.
-Linear price impact functions are defined by the temporary impact matrix Ω and the permanent impact matrix Γ .
+Linear price impact functions are defined by the temporary impact matrix $\Omega$ and the permanent impact matrix $\Gamma$ .
 These impact matrices are the expected price depression caused by trading assets at a unit rate.
-Linear price impact functions have been well-studied in the market microstructure literature; e.g., see Kyle (1985), Bertsimas and Lo (1998), Bertsimas, Lo, and Hummel (1999), Almgren and Chriss (2000), and Huberman and Stanzl (2004).
+Linear price impact functions have been well-studied in the market microstructure literature, e.g., see Kyle (1985), Bertsimas and Lo (1998), Bertsimas et al. (1999), Almgren and Chriss (2000), Huberman and Stanzl (2004).
 Huberman and Stanzl (2004) demonstrate that nonlinear permanent price impact functions can give rise to the availability of a sequence of trades that generates infinite expected profits per unit of risk.
-In addition, although the type and size of the price impacts are different for buys and sells, and there is an asymmetry in the overall impact of buys and sells (e.g., see Holthausen, Leftwich, and Mayers (1987) and Chan and Lakonishok (1993)), their mathematical models are similar.
+In addition, although the type and size of the price impacts are different for buys and sells, and there is an asymmetry in the overall impact of buys and sells, e.g., see Holthausen et al. (1987), Chan and Lakonishok (1993), their mathematical models are similar.
 Hence, without loss of generality, our presentation in this paper assumes that the investor's goal is to liquidate blocks of assets.
 Our discussion is based on the price impact model in Almgren and Chriss (2000).

-In addition to the impact matrices, the structure of the execution cost problem in the mean-variance setting depends on the covariance matrix of asset prices.
-Estimation errors can also occur in the covariance matrix.
-However, in contrast to the impact matrices, there is an extensive literature on techniques to improve the estimation of the covariance matrix; e.g., see Disatnik and Benninga (2007) and the references therein.
-Furthermore, some recent literature on addressing estimation risks in the mean-variance portfolio optimization tends to focus exclusively on the impact of the estimation errors in the mean returns by assuming the covariance matrix as known; e.g., see TerHorst, Roon, and Werker (2006), Garlappi, Uppal, and Wang (2007), and Antoine (2008).
-Other recent work gives up on estimating expected returns and focuses on estimating the covariance matrix more accurately; e.g., see Jagannathan and Ma (2003), Ledoit and Wolf (2004), and DeMiguel et al. (2009).
-Therefore, in this study, we assume that the covariance matrix is given, and we mainly focus on the sensitivity of the optimal execution strategy and the efficient frontier to perturbations in the impact matrices.
-We first show that, under the assumed linear price impact model, the optimal execution strategy depends on the combined impact matrix $\Theta = \frac{1}{\tau} (\Omega + \Omega^T) - \Gamma$, rather than Ω and Γ individually.
-Here τ is the time length between consecutive trades.
-This suggests that one may want to estimate Θ directly in order to determine an optimal execution strategy.
+Estimation errors can occur in both the covariance matrix and impact matrices.
+However, estimation errors in the impact matrices are expected to be much larger than estimation errors in the covariance matrix.
+Therefore, in this study, we assume that the covariance matrix is given and focus on the sensitivity of the optimal execution strategy and efficient frontier to perturbations in the impact matrices.
+We first show that, under the assumed linear price impact model, the optimal execution strategy depends on the combined impact matrix $\Theta = \frac{1}{\tau} (\Omega + \Omega^T) - \Gamma$ , rather than $\Omega$ and $\Gamma$ individually.
+Here $\tau$ is the time length between consecutive trades.
+This suggests that one may want to estimate $\Theta$ directly in order to determine an optimal execution strategy.
 In addition, we prove that when the permanent impact matrix is symmetric and the combined impact matrix is positive definite, a unique optimal execution strategy exists for any positive risk aversion parameter.

 We discuss some cases in which the optimal execution strategy is insensitive to perturbations in the impact matrices.
-In particular, we prove that, for any symmetric permanent impact matrix and positive definite matrix Θ , the naive execution strategy of liquidating an equal amount in each period minimizes the expected execution cost.
-Therefore, as long as the symmetry of the permanent impact matrix Γ is maintained, the minimum expected execution cost strategy is not sensitive to perturbations.
+In particular, we prove that, for any symmetric permanent impact matrix and positive definite $\Theta$ , the naive execution strategy of liquidating an equal amount in each period minimizes the expected execution cost.
+Therefore, as long as the symmetry of the permanent impact matrix $\Gamma$ is maintained, the minimum expected execution cost strategy is not sensitive to perturbations.